 The glass ceiling.
-A business practice which caused women sleepless nights and an enduring sense of frustration over many decades.
+A business practice which caused women sleepless nights and an enduring sense of frustration for decades.
 We always knew that we were great at our jobs; that we poured our hearts into our work and gave maximum effort each day.
-Many of us had even spent many years in college or technical training preparing.
-For some reason though, that never seemed to be given too much consideration.
+Many of us had even spent many years in college or technical training.
+For some reason though, that never seemed to be given much consideration.
 Our enemy appeared to have the upper hand.

-At every turn, our nemesis would taunt us with logic that went something like this: “we shouldn’t invest too much time and effort in you, after all you’ll lose interest in a career once you’ve become a mother.”
+At every turn our nemesis would taunt us with logic that went like this: “we shouldn’t invest too much time and effort in you.
+After all you’ll lose interest in a career once you’ve become a mother.”
 Or the misguided notion that “we only worked to get out of the house, while our spouses made the ‘real’ money.”
-Every once in a while, one of us—like an expert dancer— would display agility and side-step these chauvinistic notions by breaking through.
-We would collectively rejoice, even while overhearing things like: “They only gave her the job so they could meet a quota.”
-We kept at it though and things started to change on ever-wider scales— for the better.
+Every once in a while, one of us—like an expert dancer— would display her agility by side-stepping these chauvinistic notions and breaking through.

-We as women always knew that we could, we just started seeing it more.
+We as women always knew we could, we just started seeing it more and more.
 Success in business even became common.
-Today, our enemy is on the run—but we still have a long way to go.
-For instance, while there are more women in real estate than men, statistics show that there are more men in broker-ownership/ management and Business Insider says: “Real estate is among the top U.S. professions where men are paid more than women for performing the same job” … women earned only $66 for every $100 earned by males.”
-I personally, would love to see more women in positions of power— whether it be in real estate or otherwise.
+Today, our enemy is on the run—but we still have a ways to go.
+For instance, while there are more women in real estate than men, statistics show that there are more men in broker-ownership/ management.
+Business Insider says: “Real estate is among the top U.S. professions where men are paid more than women for performing the same job… women earn $66 for every $100 earned by males.”

-What does the future hold?
-I think we’re heading in the right direction.
-However, fighting a battle in the mind is always more difficult than one in the boardroom, so we must continue to see ourselves and each other as equal to the tasks we’ve chosen.
-In other words, we need to continue to believe in ourselves and each other.
-We’ve come a long way, let’s finish the journey!
-We almost had a woman in the most powerful job in the world… that’s a lot to live up to.
+So is the future really female?
+I think we’re heading in the right direction!
+However, fighting a battle in the mind is always more difficult than one in the boardroom.
+We need to continually see ourselves– and each other– as equal to the tasks we’ve chosen.
+We’ve come a long way.
+Now let’s finish the journey!
+Remember that we almost had a woman in the most powerful job in the world… that’s a lot to live up to.